rwaldron/jquery.eventsource/README.markdown

 ## Some Thoughts...

-+ why use EventSource rather than Websockets?
+* Q. why use EventSource rather than Websockets?
-++ EventSource is easier to setup on server (uses http), lighter and most of the times - that's what you acually need.
+  A. EventSource is easier to setup on server (uses http), lighter and most of the times - that's what you acually need.

 ## Real World Example